Creating a Survey

 On this page, you can find reports and statistics related to the course.
 Select the Training Materials Statistics tab.

 Then, click the title of the survey from the list of training materials.

 The statistics will tell you how students have answered the questions.
-Because the survey is anonymous, you will know the answers of the students, but you won’t see which answers belongs to each individual student.
-You are able to export results by clicking the Export drop down menu, and choose between .csv, or .xls files.
+Because the survey is anonymous, you will know the answers of the students, but you won’t see which answers belong to each individual student.
+You are able to export results by clicking the Export drop-down menu, and choose between .csv, or .xls files.

 Best Practices & Tips

 Keep the following best practices in mind when creating and managing surveys:

 - Use a Survey instead of a test when you want user responses to remain anonymous.
 Anonymous responses can paint an accurate and honest data picture.

 - Use a Survey in a Course or Learning plan to gather feedback on the learner’s experience.